cblevins/sp25-data/_modules/jupyter-notebook-github-pages.md

 - Export an updated HTML file into your `_pages` folder but **name it something different**.
 You can add `-temporary` to the end of it (ex. `some-notebook-temporary.html`).
 You should now have two HTML files in the `_pages` folder.
 - Use Github Desktop to write a commit message, click `Commit to main` and then `Push origin` to get the changes from your local repository to your Github repository on Github.com
 - Open your repository on Github.com, navigate to the `_pages` folder and make sure you now have two HTML files (ie. `some-notebook.html` and `some-notebook-temporary.html`).
-- Click the newer HTML file you just created (ex. `some-notebook-temporary.html`) and click the copy icon <i class="fa-solid fa-copy"></i> to copy the entire contents of the fil
+- Click the newer HTML file you just created (ex. `some-notebook-temporary.html`) and click the copy icon <i class="fa-solid fa-copy"></i> to copy the entire contents of the file
 - Open the older HTML file (ex. `some-notebook.html`), click the pencil icon <i class="fa-solid fa-copy"></i> to edit it:
   - Delete everything BENEATH the YAML frontmatter - ie. keep everything from `---` to `---` but delete everything else.
   - A keyboard shortcut to select all of this code without needing to select and scroll with your mouse is to click so your cursor is at the very beginning of the text you want to delete then: